Multiple Cities Getaway Artist Outdoor Adventurer Hiking Trails

 With fans voting the Feather Falls Scenic Trail the favorite Butte County outdoor spot, they declared that it really is all about the journey over the destination.
 Leading to the beautiful (and third-favorite spot) Feather Falls, the trail is a stunning and challenging 7‑to‑9 mile hike through the Plumas National Forest.
 Whether you choose the shorter and more challenging or longer yet easier trail, you’ll enjoy incredible views of Bald Rock Dome, Bald Rock Canyon, and Feather Falls (both on the way in and up-close) as you walk through the canopied forest.

-*Due to extensive damage from the North Complex Fire, Feather Falls, the trail, and its surrounding areas ARE INDEFINITELY CLOSED to hiking, hunting, camping, and fishing due to ongoing recovery efforts.
+*Due to extensive damage from the North Complex Fire, Feather Falls, the trail, and its surrounding areas ARE CLOSED through JULY 2025 to hiking, hunting, camping, and fishing due to ongoing recovery efforts.
 The trail to Feather Falls was badly damaged and is extremely dangerous — anyone who tries to visit/hike the area will be cited.

 Yahi Trail